 Continuation of IS 216.
 This course introduces the student to sorting, merging files, arrays, and data validation.
 The course also introduces sequential, indexed, and relative file processing.
 The student learns about interactive processing and the methodologies used for developing larger programs.
 3:0:3

-IS 310 (MLL)
+IS - Information Systems (continued)

 Business Applications